 If buying out your spouse is your preferred option, be sure you have enough money to do so, on top of other legal fees and costs associated with the split.
-The average reported cost of a divorce is $15,500, the majority of which is attorney’s fees and doesn’t include real estate, according to a 2014 survey of visitors to the legal advice site Nolo.com.
+The average reported cost of a divorce is $15,500, the majority of which is attorney’s fees and doesn’t include real estate (read more about it from here from the expert’s points of view), according to a 2014 survey of visitors to the legal advice site Nolo.com.

 Sign over your half of the house.
 If divorce proceedings lead to the agreement that one spouse can keep the house without having to pay his or her ex, be sure all ownership documents get signed at the same time because there’s no guarantee a split will remain amicable.

 Try nesting.
 Also referred to as birdnesting, nesting is an option for divorcing couples with children to minimize the impact on the kids’ lives.
 The couple continues to co-own the house, where the kids will reside full time, while also having a secondary place to live.
-Instead of the kids moving between parents’ new homes, the parents will switch off who stays in the house with the kids each week.
+Instead of the kids hiring a Home removal company and moving between parents’ new homes, the parents will switch off who stays in the house with the kids each week.

 Vasileff says she sees nesting as a part of the divorce agreement most often when a family therapist is already involved and making recommendations for the children’s well-being.
 But now both parents will find themselves financially burdened by the costs of the family home and their individual living situation.